Chapter 3: Conflict of Interest and Commitment Policy

 Article V: University Conflicts Committee

 There shall be established a University Conflicts Committee which shall be a University resource on Conflict of Interest matters and Conflict of Commitment matters.
 The Committee shall have representatives from relevant areas across the University, appointed by the Chancellor, including faculty, audit, Research, legal, administrative, and compliance.
 At least one representative on the Committee shall be a person from outside the University community.
-The University’s General Counsel shall serve as the chair of the Committee, and the representatives on the Committee shall serve for a
+The University’s General Counsel shall serve as the chair of the Committee, and the representatives on the Committee shall serve for a renewable three-year term.

 B. Duties and Responsibilities